zsteinmetz/zsteinmetz.github.io/_pages/publications.md

 ## referee

-Reviewer for the
+Reviewer for
+*Nature Sustainability*,
+*Science of the Total Environment*,
-*Journal of Analytical and Applied Pyrolysis*, *Journal of Plant Nutrition and Soil Science*, *Science of the Total Environment*,
+*Journal of Analytical and Applied Pyrolysis*, *Journal of Plant Nutrition and Soil Science*, *Environmental Pollution*,
-*Environmental Pollution*,
 *Polymers*, and
 *Frontiers in Environmental Science*